tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LP_Ins_Getting_Started_Panel.md

 * These parameter widgets provide a convenient and easy way for users to change the values populating the visual, which is extremely handy when completing impact analysis.

-  * It's important to note that this interactivity is only provided when visualizing data on a Panel dashboard.
+  * It's important to note that this parameter widget is an added benefit provided by Panel.
+Not all dashboarding technologies provide this convenient feature.